Innocentsax/SPRING-FRAMEWORK/README.md

-# Spring, SpringBoot, JPA, Hibernate
+# Spring, SpringBoot, JPA, Hibernate.

 Build a robust and secure backend for your application with **Spring Security 6**.
 This repo demonstrates how to create an authenticated backend using Spring Security, Spring Data JPA for database access, JWT generation for enhanced security, and harnessing capabilities through HTTP POST requests.